 Moreover, the fatigue had not been as noticeable of a concern as it would otherwise be.
 Whether this can be attributed to a lack of boredom or a more consistent swimming technique remains to be discerned.

-Ultimately, I had been able to shift my focus in a similar way that one would under the Constrained Action Hypothesis - rather than trying to perfect my technique and achieve a desired time, and rather than being distracted by discomfort or fatigue or variable forms of over-thinking, I had been permitted entry into the full immersion of this activity whereby I simply swam as fluidly as I could.
+Ultimately, I had been able to shift my focus in a similar way that one would under the Constrained Action Hypothesis - rather than trying to perfect my technique and achieve a desired time, and rather than being distracted by discomfort or fatigue or variable forms of over-thinking, I had been permitted entry into the full immersion of this activity whereby I simply swam as fluidly as I did, not over-analyzing every moment.

 All in all, I had posted better times and found the swims themselves to be not only more effective but also more enjoyable.